 Introduces the student to the systems and structures that make up the government of the United States.
 Emphasis is placed on the following topic areas and their influence on this nation's governmental and political life: the Constitution; the Congress; the Presidency; the Federal Judiciary; public opinion and the media; political parties and elections; and the growing visibility and importance of state and local governments.
-Prerequisites: none, but college-level reading and writing skills are needed to prepare required papers.
 ACTS #: PLSC 2003 (3 SCH)